Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 Shadow Banned and Government Control: Real-World Cases

-• Russia: Singer Zemfira was blacklisted and had her music removed from Russian streaming platforms after criticizing Putin’s invasion of Ukraine.
+• Russia: Singer Zemfira was blacklisted, with the removal of content from Russian streaming online platforms after she criticized Putin’s invasion of Ukraine.

 • China: Tennis star Peng Shuai disappeared from social media after accusing a government official of sexual assault.
 Her name was shadow banned, and any discussion of her vanished.